-The Morgan & Morgan Business Trial Group is part of the largest contingency law firm in the nation, with more than 500 lawyers and 50 offices.
+The Morgan & Morgan Business Trial Group is part of the largest contingency law firm in the nation, with more than 700 lawyers and offices nationwide.
 Our attorneys regularly battle against brokerage firms, banks, and investment advisory firms.
 We have helped investors recover tens of millions of dollars of investment losses.

 Our firm does not charge hourly fees or expensive retainers.
 We are only paid if we successfully recover money for you.